Skip to main content

 A CashScript contract can be instantiated by providing an Artifact object, a list of constructor arguments, and optionally an options object configuring NetworkProvider and addressType.

 An Artifact object is the result of compiling a CashScript contract.
-See the Language Documentation for more information on Artifacts.
 Compilation can be done using the standalone cashc CLI or programmatically with the cashc NPM package (see CashScript Compiler).
+If compilation is done using the cashc CLI with the --format ts option, you will get explicit types and type checking for the constructor arguments and function arguments.

 The NetworkProvider option is used to manage network operations for the CashScript contract.
-By default, a mainnet ElectrumNetworkProvider is used, but alternative network providers can be used.
-See the section on NetworkProvider below.
+By default, a mainnet ElectrumNetworkProvider is used, but the network providers can be configured.
+See the docs on NetworkProvider.

-The addressType option is used to choose between a p2sh32 and p2sh20 address for the CashScript contract.
-By default p2sh32 is used because it has increased cryptographic security but it is not yet supported by all wallets.
+The addressType option is used to choose between a p2sh20 and p2sh32 address type for the CashScript contract.
+By default p2sh32 is used because it has increased cryptographic security — but it is not yet supported by all wallets.

 caution